syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## Delete
-To delete the select the node or connector items from the diagram using the [Delete](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Delete) method.
+To delete the selected node or connector items from the diagram, use the [Delete](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Delete) method.
 To delete the selected items in the diagram, use the following code snippet.

 {% highlight c# %}
 SfDiagram diagram = new SfDiagram();